How We Manage Water, Effluents and Waste

 Our diverse business produces many different types of waste.
 Examples include normal office waste, test samples and used chemicals from our laboratories.
 Waste streams vary according to which industries are served in each affiliate.

-Waste management is part of the Operational Integrity Management System (OIMS).
+Waste management is part of our Operational Integrity Management System (OIMS).
 The SGS Waste Management and Minimization Standard describes how we reduce and manage waste in compliance with regulations.
 A requirement of this standard is that each SGS facility, using guidance from the Operational Integrity team, must develop and implement a Waste Management Plan that covers the management and disposal of each waste stream, including waste minimization procedures and goals.
 These set out:

 - Roles and responsibilities